Someone said “free software is hard because freedom is hard.” But is it really hard?

 The first thing to keep in mind is that whatever computer we buy comes with an operating system, Microsoft Windows if it is a PC, Mac OSX if it is an Apple Macintosh.
 Computers that have Linux preinstalled are very rare, but they do exist and can be purchased.

-This means that “switching to Linux” requires the extra work of installing a different operating system.
+But usually this means that “switching to Linux” requires the extra work of installing a different operating system.
 Normally we are not used to installing the operating system on the computers we buy, it is already there, it asks us some information to configure it, and off we go, using the computer.
-Also take note that today this first configuration invariably asks for personal information and to create, if it is not already has, a Microsoft or Apple account.
+Also take note that today this first configuration invariably asks for personal information and to create, if you don’t have already one, a Microsoft or Apple account.
 And we should be thinking here already…

 What if we were to purchase a computer in which we find Linux ready to use?
 One, it will not ask us to create any accounts or personal information.
 But what if we then wanted to install Windows?
 Would it be easy?
 I have serious doubts that it would be easier than installing Linux….